mmartinortiz/nix-conf/Readme.md

 nix run nixpkgs#home-manger -- switch --flake <path_to>/nix-conf/
 ```

+## How to's

-## Calculate the sha256 has of a Git repository
+### Calculate the sha256 has of a Git repository

-Despite what says [here](<https://github.com/NixOS/nixpkgs/issues/191128>) or [here](<https://stackoverflow.com/questions/31659527/what-is-the-meaning-of-sha256-in-nixpkgs-fetchgit-where-does-the-value-come-fro>), the only way I found to make it "work" is letting it fail the first time and then use the Hash calculated by Nix
+Despite what says [here](<https://github.com/NixOS/nixpkgs/issues/191128>) or [here](<https://stackoverflow.com/questions/31659527/what-is-the-meaning-of-sha256-in-nixpkgs-fetchgit-where-does-the-value-come-fro>), the only way I found to make it work is letting it fail the first time and then use the Hash calculated by Nix.

 ```nix
 {